alexan1/alexan1.github.io/_posts/2019-11-30-interview questions.md

 9. difference between having and where
 10. difference between clastered and nonclastered
 11. How to do unit testing for SQL?
+12. Some difference between old versions of SQL server and new
+13. Types of temporary tables

 JavaScript